Knowing how to start a sermon strong is crucial.

 When you have the opportunity to step onto the stage to present the Word of God you should be over the moon!

-You should be so excited to share about the love that God has for each and every precious life sitting in front of you.
+You should be so excited to share the love that God has for every precious life sitting in front of you.

-And if you’re happy it should show.
+And if you’re happy it’ll show.
 Smile.
 Say hi.
 Be genuinely energetic and enthusiastic about your sermon.

 Instinctively, your listeners are taking their cues on how to feel about your sermon content from you.

-(Here are some great stories you can use in your sermons.)
+(Here are some cool stories you can use in your sermons.)

-Hollywood does this all time – oftentimes a film or TV show will draw you in with a captivating story but lave the ending up in the air before comping back to it later.
+Hollywood does this all time.
+Oftentimes you’ll watch a film that draws you in with a captivating story but then leaves the ending up in the air before coming back to it later.

-A great way to start a sermon is with a bold statement.
+Another attention-grabbing way to start a sermon is by starting with a bold statement.

 “Once I have a good angle established by the introduction, I go back and craft a strong opening sentence”.

-If you’ve ever listened to Andy Stanley preach, he will always say,
+And if you’ve ever listened to Andy Stanley preach, he will always say something like:

-“So if you remember nothing else from my sermon today, today’s takeaway is…” and then proceed to summarise his whole sermon is a powerful one liner.
+“If you remember nothing else from my sermon today, today’s takeaway is…“

 When you tell people what you’re going to ask them to do, it’s kind of shocking.

-Most people are used to preachers who sets out his case, gives reasons and then asks for life application at the end.
+Most people are used to preachers setting up their case, giving compelling reasons why they should etc. before challenging them with life application at the end.

-Instead, you can just come right out and say what you’re going to do in the message, and give them the action step at the beginning.
+What you can do instead is just come right out and tell them what you want them to do at the beginning.

-I used this technique one time in a message series entitles “Servolution”.
+I used this technique one time in a message series called Servolution.

 I started my sermon like this:

-“At the end of this message I’m going to ask you all to fill out the card in your seat.
-And for the next 30 minutes, I’m going to do everything I can to convince you to serve.
-That’s where we’re going and that’s what I’m going to ask you to do.”
+“At the end of this message I’m going to ask you all to fill out the card in your seat and choose which team you’d like to help serve in.

-People didn’t expect that direct of an approach, but it worked as a great sermon starter.
+People didn’t expect that direct approach, but it worked as a great sermon starter.

-And finally, the best way to start a sermon is unpredictably – mix it up!
+And finally, the best way to start a sermon is unpredictably – so mix it up!

 Being predictable turn people off as they can see already what you’re going to say.
-This is the last thing you want for a strong sermon start.
+This is the last thing you want.

-So the solution is to mix it up – alternate between serious and funny stories.
-Try switching between starting with a powerful statement and life application.
+So alternate between serious and funny stories.
+Try switching between starting with a powerful statement, a shocking statistic or a compelling call to action.

 The rest of the sermon flows out of the first few seconds – so never underestimate the start of a sermon and use it wisely.

-Like the first notes of a song or the pilot to a TV series, people will decide from the very beginning whether they will tune in or tune out.
+Like the first notes of a song or the pilot of a TV series, people will decide from the very beginning whether they will tune in or tune out.

 It will take some time and thought, but you will reap dividends all the way to your conclusion.

-The #1 secret to growing your weekly attendance is the ability to prepare and present memorable and engaging sermons week-after-week.
+The secret to growing your weekly attendance is the ability to prepare and present engaging sermons week after week.

-That’s why investing in yourself as a preacher is the best thing you can do to unlock the growth potential of your church.
+Which means investing in yourself as a preacher is the best thing you can do to unlock the growth of your church.

 Is it okay to use stories from the Old Testament and to build into your message if you’re preaching in a expository manor.